I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 2. Sea Salt

 Salt has a bit of a bad reputation, and I think that’s unfortunate!
 While processed foods with excessive sodium aren’t good for you (for a whole lot of reasons), high-quality sea salt can help you rid toxins from your body.
-Toxins like mercury, lead, and arsenic can be stored in fat, increasing inflammations and taxing the adrenal glands.
+Toxins like mercury, lead, and arsenic can be stored in fat, increasing inflammation and taxing the adrenal glands.

 People with adrenal fatigue may find themselves craving salty foods.
 This could be your body’s response to low levels of aldosterone, which is key to regulating blood pressure.
 Adding a dash of sea salt to your food might be just the thing you need!